jkulawik/blog/_posts/2024-04-21-discord-alternative.md

 ### Challenges and criteria

-I mostly use Discord for interacting with small groups of friends and briefly interacting with larger communities, which are the use-cases I had in mind while evaluating the apps here.
+I mostly use Discord for interacting with casual communities, which is the use-case I had in mind while evaluating the apps here.

 The more I researched for this article, the more I realised how stupidly good Discord is on many fronts; not only features, but how much it offers for free, how accessible it is,